Integration tests are the best

 Letting go of breaking code into smaller units

 The first counterpoint directly ties into debates about unit tests versus integration tests.
-Inlined logic basically can't be tested in small units and is forced to be tested as part of larger integrations.
+Inlined logic basically can't be designed and tested in small units and is forced to be tested as part of larger integrations.

 This image has been making the social media rounds lately:

 It's a bit of a Rorschach test of engineering philosophy but in this context, you can see a design on the left having separate components, with the benefits of being able to replace and test each part in isolation and on the right there's a 3D printed design where components are nested inside each other removing the need for interconnections and simplifying and streamlining the design to its essential parts.
-It's 21% more powerful and likely more reliable but it sacrifices things like repairability and the ability to test components in isolation or designing them independently of each other.
+It's 21% more powerful and likely more reliable but it sacrifices things like repairability and the ability to test and design components in isolation independently of each other.

 It's my understanding that although it may look like it, components, except for connections, were not removed in Raptor 3, they were simply nested and embedded in each other.
 The tradeoffs are quite visible.